Financial Aid Policies and Procedures

 Expenses at HCC

-For a Howard County student living at home with parents, the following Cost of Attendance (COA) budget represents the estimated student cost for nine months.
-(Based on the credit hour weighted average of all students attending HCC at a rate of $123 per credit tuition costs without individual course lab fees)
+The Cost of Attendance (COA) represents the estimated student costs for nine months.
+This is based on the credit hour weighted average of all students attending HCC at a rate of $125 per credit.
+Individual course lab fees are not included in the COA.

-• A completed FAFSA on file with the U.S. Department of Education.
-The processed FAFSA must be valid and have the Howard Community College school code (008175) listed so that Financial Aid Services can obtain the results electronically.
+• A valid FAFSA on file with the U.S. Department of Education.
+The processed FAFSA must have the Howard Community College school code (008175) listed.

-• The submission of all other information requested by Financial Aid Services (required prior to disbursement of federal aid), including verification documents if necessary.
+• The submission of all other information requested by Financial Aid Services (required prior to disbursement of federal aid), including additional and verification documents if necessary.

-Once a student’s financial aid file has been reviewed and deemed complete by a financial aid counselor, a financial aid package will be processed and an award notification will be mailed to the student.
+Once a student’s financial aid file has been reviewed and deemed complete by a financial aid counselor, a financial aid package will be processed and the student will be mailed an award notification.
+Only the initial financial aid award notification for the academic year is mailed to students.
 The initial financial aid package will be based on assumed full-time status for the fall and winter/spring semesters.
 Awards will be adjusted to actual enrollment prior to disbursement.
-Financial aid awards can be viewed on HCC Express.
+If financial aid awards are revised, the student is sent an email notification at his or her HCC email address.
+Financial aid awards can also be viewed on myHCC.

 For financial aid purposes, winter and spring classes are combined to determine enrollment status and award eligibility.
 For example, if you register for 3 credits in the winter and 6 credits in the spring you are eligible for aid as a three-quarter time (9 credits) student.